 We may earn money or products from the companies mentioned in this post.

 My daughter is a pre-teen in a self contained classroom.
 She’s been in that type of setting since Kindergarten.
 There are many things that I love about it, and there are things that, well, I don’t love.
 I don’t love the way our district tackles reading.
-Experts widely agree that when a child doesn’t “pick up” reading through traditional teaching, then it needs to be explicitly taught, typically using an Orton Gillingham based method.
+Experts widely agree that when a child doesn’t “pick up” reading through traditional teaching, it needs to be explicitly taught.
+This generally means using an Orton Gillingham based method.

-I was surprised to learn that there are no district standards around reading for our Special Education classrooms, and I expressed concern in every IEP meeting since the 3rd grade.
-I understand that my child is delayed, so I was not alarmed to find that she was not at her typical peer level of reading, however, what I did not expect was that the district would use the same reading program that is used with her typical peers.
+My child is delayed; I understand that completely.
+Because of this, I am not alarmed to find her skills slightly below grade level.
+It is alarming, however, that the district continues to use the same reading program designed for her typical peers.
 My daughter doesn’t learn in a typical way, and the point of an IEP is that her education is INDIVIDUALIZED, no?

-I started to push harder for services starting in the 6th grade because, unlike elementary school, there was no reading program in her self contained classroom.
+I pushed even harder for services starting in the 6th grade because, unlike elementary school, there was no reading program in her self contained classroom.
 None.

 Our district has reading specialists – these are teachers who work 1:1 with children throughout our schools who have reading difficulties.
 I requested one at every IEP meeting and in writing and was continually put off – not completely ignored, but not getting any real response, either.
 (And yes, I followed the rules; had an advocate at IEP meetings; requested in writing; had a clinical neuropsych eval (at our own expense) stating she has the capacity to learn to read, etc.)

 Doesn’t every child deserve the opportunity to read?